img

 All within a single journey in one cost you can complete this peak climbing verses high passes trekking.
 For the detail, please check at the end of this site our day-by-day route itinerary.

-Spectacular Himalayan Views: The Everest region offers some of the most breathtaking mountain panoramas on Earth.
+Panorama during the Trek: The Everest region offers some of the most breath-taking mountain panoramas on Earth.
 By combining the Island Peak summit with legendary viewpoints like Kongma La Pass, Kala Patthar, Cho La Pass, and Gokyo Ri, you will experience the Himalayas from every majestic angle.

 • Kala Patthar (5,545m): Famous for providing the closest and most dramatic "face-to-face" view of Mt.
 Everest and the Khumbu Icefall.